HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 The mainchain identifier (`mcid`) identifies the mainchain block, whose forward transfers are synchronized in the FTTx.
 The list of synchronized forward transfers (`List[FT]`) is similar to the inputs in a regular mainchain transaction, with the difference that the sidechain doesn't need to verify their validity.
 They would not have been included in the mainchain block if they violated the mainchain consensus rules. (`List[UTXO]`) comprises the newly created outputs on the sidechain, spendable under the condidtions defined in the Sidechain Consensus Protocol.

-Lastly, forward transfers which cannot be processed properly are gathered and placed in a backward transfer to be included in the next withdrawal certificate.
+Lastly, forward transfers which cannot be processed properly are gathered and placed in a backward transfer to be included in the next Withdrawal Certificate.
 This mechanism is needed because the mainchain does not learn about failed forward transfers in another way.
 Hence, it cannot create refund transactions itself.

 ## Sidechain Internal Transactions